linas/atomspace-ipfs/README.md

 in ordinary graph databases, including an advanced query language and "active" Atoms.

-## Beta version 0.1.2
+## Beta version 0.2.0
 Developed and tested with IPFS version `0.4.22-`.

 **Status**: In the current implementation:
  * A design for representing the AtomSpace in IPFS has been chosen.
    It has numerous shortcomings, detailed below.
  * System is feature-complete.
 All seven unit tests from the original Atomspace-SQL test suite has been ported.
-Currently, five of the seven pass -- all the basic tests pass, the multi-user ones do not.
+Six of the seven pass -- the seventh one is a multi-user test, and we know the multi-user design used here is fundamentally broken.
+See further comments below.
    The [basic tutorials](examples) work as documented.
-So its plenty enough to play around with.
+So basically, everything works, as long as only one user at a time is modifying the AtomSpace contents.
+Multiple users *could* edit the same AtomSpace, *if* they were careful to exchange with each-other what thier latest CID was.
+Otherwise, each user ends up forking the AtomSpace, and the forks never get merged back together again.
+   This is a design flaw: the AtomSpce is not actually "decentralized" in the current design, and thus can be forked.
+See comments below.
  * Due to IPFS bugs with the performance of IPNS, it is mostly unused in this implementation.
 This means that users need to arrange other channels of communication for find out what the latest AtomSpace